RonIovine/gdbHooks/README.md

 There is a demo program provided that can be run to show the functionality of this package.
-This demo program has a simple infinite loop with a call to a function, 'foo', that will print out the actual system time and the adusted time, and then sleep for 1 second.
+This demo program has a simple infinite loop with a call to a function, `foo`, that will print out the actual system time and the adusted time, and then sleep for 1 second.

 <a name="building"></a>